MarkSeliverstov/lsa-cli/README.md

 [![Version](https://img.shields.io/pypi/v/lsa-cli?logo=pypi)](https://pypi.org/project/lsa-cli)
 [![Python Version](https://img.shields.io/pypi/pyversions/lsa-cli?logo=python&logoColor=white)](https://pypi.org/project/lsa-cli)

-A part of [LSA](https://github.com/MarkSeliverstov/MFF-bachelor-work) project, this CLI tool is used to parse `annotations` from source code and convert them to `entities`.
+The part of [LSA](https://github.com/MarkSeliverstov/MFF-bachelor-work) project, this CLI tool is used to parse `annotations` from source code and convert them to `entities`.
 Entities are then used to visualize the codebase on the [webpage](https://markseliverstov.github.io/MFF-bachelor-work).